Bass Lake is a storied reservoir near Yosemite National Park, which given its name naturally is best known for … kokanee salmon fishing!

 Typical bass fishing techniques work here.
 Cast along the shoreline and retrieve.

 Willow Cove is a fantastic spot to start your day.
 If conditions allow, start out with topwater lures, then move to swimbaits as the day warms up.

 The upper lake is a better bass location than the lower section.
 The Forks Resort area is good, as is the cove directly across the lake.
 Hit both with a boat, and you should find success.
 It’s common enough to bring in a 5- to 7-pounder.

 The areas you target for largemouth are also going to hold spotted bass.
 You will probably need to fish 5-10 feet deeper in those same areas, and you’ll be on them.
-In particular, anywhere with good rocky ledges and points will hold good numbers of spots.
+In particular, anywhere with good rocky ledges and points will hold good numbers in spots.

 Spotted bass are more prevalent throughout the lake than largemouth bass, though they don’t grow nearly as big.
 Typically, 1- to 3-pound spots are the norm, with a 5-pounder giving you some low-key bragging rights.